microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-02.md

 ### Deploy Azure Monitor Agent and DCRs with Bicep

 In the file, the students should update the names of the Log Analytics workspace law-wth-monitor-d-XX and the Virtual Machine Scale Set vmss-wth-monitor-d-XX.
-Otherwise they will get an error message during deployment.
+Otherwise, they will get an error message during deployment.

 If everything is configured correctly, you should be able to see the `AzureMonitorWindowsAgent` extension if you navigate to the VMSS and select Extensions+applications.